-- Turn the "On-Off" switch on the machine to "Off" position. - Leave the door open after use to allow moisture to evaporate.
+- After opening the door turn the "On-Off" switch on the machine to the "Off" position. - Leave the door open after use to allow moisture to evaporate.

 Maintenance

 Preventive maintenance has been reduced to a minimum by the careful design of reliable components and material.